 Figure 4.20: The training and testing scores for each fold and C-value

 We can see that for each fold of the cross-validation, as C decreases, the training performance also decreases.
-However, at the same time the testing performance also increases.
+However, at the same time, the testing performance increases.
 For some folds and values of C, the testing ROC AUC score actually exceeds that of the training data, while for others, these two metrics simply come closer together.
 In all cases, we can say that the C values of 10-1.5 and 10-2 appear to have a similar testing performance, which is substantially higher than the testing performance of C = 103.
 So, it appears that regularization has successfully addressed our overfitting problem.

 But what about the lower values of C?
-For values that are lower than 10-1.5, the ROC AUC metric suddenly drops to 0.5.
+For values that are lower than 10-2, the ROC AUC metric suddenly drops to 0.5.
 As you know, this value means that the classification model is essentially useless, performing no better than a coin flip.
 You are encouraged to check on this later when exploring how regularization affects the coefficient values; however, this is what happens when so much L1 regularization is applied that all model coefficients shrink to 0.
-Obviously, such models are not useful to us.
+Obviously, such models are not useful to us, as they encode no information about the relationship between the features and response variable.

 Looking at the training and testing performance of each k-folds split is helpful in gaining insight into the variability of model performance that may be expected when the model is scored on new, unseen data.
 But in order to summarize the results of the k-folds procedure, a common approach is to average the performance metric over the folds, for each value of the hyperparameter being considered.
 We'll perform this in the next step.